 Even poor peasants could lose their status, if they committed serious felonies or political errors.

-"It is often argued that class was the most important category in Maoist China, but in terms of the distribution of basic goods and services such as food, clothing, housing or health care, class was actually less important than the urban/rural divide.
-The urban supply system ensured that a “ capitalist” in Beijing would eat better than a “poor peasant” in central China, despite the latter’ s far more favorable class status."
+It is commonly argued that class was the most significant category in Maoist China; however, when it came to the allocation of essential goods and services like food, clothing, housing, and health care, the urban/rural divide proved to be more critical than class.
+The urban supply system ensured that a "capitalist" in Beijing would have a better diet than a "poor peasant" in central China, despite the latter's more favorable class status.

 Start of campaign Suppression of Counter-Revolutionary Activities...

 However, the situation changed with the outbreak of the Korean War.
 The CCP saw this as a good opportunity to suppress all counterrevolutionaries, including gang members.
 The movement was divided into 3 stages.
 The first stage is concentrated in the old liberate areas in conjunction with land reform, and this stage ended in October 1951.
-The second stage is nationwide; its focus lies on elimination of counter-revolutionaries within the regime.
-In the newly liberated areas, the elimination of Daoist leaders has the priority.
+The second stage was nationwide; its focus was on elimination of counter-revolutionaries within the regime.
+In the newly liberated areas, the elimination of Daoist leaders had the priority.
 In October 1952 the main task was to completely ban the reactionary sects and eliminate the social soil where counter-revolutionary forces breed.

-"Through exhortation from above and reporting from below, former members of these organizations were forced to identify themselves to authorities and promised lenience if they complied.
-The CCP was thereby able to determine ‘‘hostile elements’’ in cities and begin the process of categorization."
-The ministry of public Security executes with increasing stringency the hukou system (See Article 5 )
+Through top-down exhortation and grassroots reporting, former members of these organizations were compelled to identify themselves to the authorities, with promises of leniency for compliance.
+This enabled the CCP to identify "hostile elements" in urban areas and initiate the categorization process.
+The ministry of public Security executed with increasing stringency the hukou system (See Article 5 )

 Suppression